-From increasing your visibility online to connecting with more customers, a well-designed construction website will amplify your company’s marketing efforts.
+From increasing your visibility online to connecting with more customers, a well-designed construction website will amplify your company’s marketing efforts and with the right content, say a professional bio and testimonials, set you up for success.
 In this article, we’ll show you 24 of the best construction websites, providing you with inspiration and actionable ideas to create your own.

 24 best construction websites

 Like any business website, your construction website should include the right design and marketing elements to promote your brand.
-An online presence helps to establish credibility and authority, plus it serves as a powerful asset for getting your name out there and drawing in new clients.
+An online presence helps to establish credibility and authority, plus it serves as a powerful asset for getting your name out there and drawing in new clients both for your professional site, and personal sites like a hobby website.
 But you need to take the right approach to see results.

 What better way to learn how to make a business website for your construction company than by example?
 The 24 construction websites below establish a solid online presence, while also guiding visitors who want to learn more and book services.

 We’ll point out the best practices each uses, so you can implement in your own: